jkirkwood/placemat/README.md

     `ascending` property and set `ascending` to false.
   - `limit` - number of rows to limit result to.
   - `offset` - offset to apply to retrieved rows.
+  - `ignorePrivate` - set to `true` if private fields should not be removed from retrieved fields.
+  - `ignoreGetters` - set to `true` if getters should not be applied to retrieved fields.
 - `cb` - callback of the form `cb(err, record)`
   - `records` - if `ids` is an array, this value will be an array of objects (one for each row retrieved).
 If only a single id was specified in a